High Altitude Cooking and Baking

-High Altitude Baking:
+High Altitude Rules

 Because at higher elevations, faster evaporation occurs and drier climates can lead to a drier product to begin with, it's important to add additional liquid in any recipe.
 Also, flavors in baked goods can become weaker or less pronounced as there are fewer moisture molecules to carry the essence; adding 1/2-1 teaspoon extra of whatever flavoring you're using will assure a flavorful baked good.
 When adjusting any sea level recipe, add 2-4 tablespoons more liquid per 1 cup called for.
-FOR MY RECIPES: If you live above 7000 feet, increase the amount of liquid 1-2 tablespoons.
-If you live below 7000 feet, decrease the amount of liquid by 1-2 tablespoons.
+FOR MY RECIPES: If you live above 8000 feet, increase the amount of liquid by 1 tablespoon.
+Often times I'll add an extra egg or egg yolk and start there.